joshwadd/Vehicle_detection/README.md

 ## Video Detection

 The vehicle detection pipeline can then be applied to video data.
+T